sharzy720/TCP-Message/object/README.md

-# TCP server and client in java.
+# Sending an object

-This is a basic version of a TCP server and client that will send a message from the client to the server and back.
+This is a basic version of a TCP server and client that will send an object from the client to the server.
 ---

 ## To Compile